Wallet Pass Design

 |---|---|

-| Icon | Small icon shown in the wallet app, appearing in the top-left of the pass.
-Required.
+| Icon | Required.
+The pass icon on Apple and the circle-masked logo on Google.
 Upload at 660 × 660 px as PNG. |

-| Logo | Larger brand logo displayed on the pass body.
-Upload at 1032 × 408 px as PNG. |
+| Logo | Optional.
+The horizontal brand logo at the top of the Apple pass.
+Upload at 480 × 150 px as PNG. |

 What Customers See on the Pass

-- BALANCE — Top-right, showing the available store credit (e.g., "$10.00")
+- BALANCE — Top-right, showing available store credit (e.g., "$10.00")

 - MEMBERSHIP — The tier name (e.g., "The Cellar")

-- MEMBER — The customer's name
+- NAME — The customer's name

 - QR code — Bottom of the pass, used for POS scanning and referral sharing

-- Referral text — Below the QR code (e.g., "Give $5 ❤ Get $5")
+- QR alt text — Below the QR code (e.g., "Give $5 ❤ Get $5")

 QR Code Configuration